rrmhearts/bashrc/README.md

 The following is needed for the new terminal and searching functionality:
 ```
-sudo apt install fortune
-sudo apt install verse
-sudo apt install silversearcher-ag
+sudo apt install fortune verse silversearcher-ag screenfetch
-sudo apt screenfetch
 ```
 In addition, the tool timg is needed for the initial splash image.
 Binary is under usr/ for x86_64.
-However, here is the instructions to install
+However, here is the instructions to install on your own
 ```
 git clone https://github.com/hzeller/timg.git
 cd timg/src